Anil3737/Problem-Solving/README.md

-# HackerRank Logic Hack Solutions
+# HackerRank Logic Hack Challenge Solutions

 This repository contains my solutions to programming challenges from HackerRank.
 The solutions are implemented in Java and focus on correctness, readability, and efficient problem-solving.